Wealth Tax - A warning to Taxpayers

 “The pandemic makes the case for a British wealth tax undeniable.
 A wealth tax helps to reduce inequality.
 It is an economic and moral necessity.
 The cost of this outbreak should not be left as a future burden solely on those who work, save and invest to create wealth.”

-Lord Gus O’Donnell, who was cabinet secretary, the most senior civil service official, under David Cameron, Gordon Brown and Tony Blair, said Covid-19 had created “a clear burning platform” for tax reform, “particular on wealth”.
+Lord Gus O’Donnell, who was cabinet secretary, the most senior civil service official, under David Cameron, Gordon Brown, and Tony Blair, said Covid-19 had created “a clear burning platform” for tax reform, “particular on wealth”.

 A quick search on the internet indicates that there is a strong appetite for a Wealth Tax among left progressives.
 There is also growing support from politicians with moderate political leanings.
-PM Boris Johnson has at least on one occasion opposed Wealth Tax, but it remains to be seen if he maintains his position when the coffers start drying up.
+PM Boris Johnson has at least on one occasion opposed Wealth Tax, but it remains to be seen if he will maintain his position when the coffers start drying up.

 So, what is Wealth Tax, and what are the experiences?

 The wealth tax is similar to a property tax.
-But instead of taxing only real estate, it covers wealth in all forms: stocks, cash, jewellery, yachts, cars, paintings, — any tangible asset that could be appraised a monetary value.
+But instead of taxing only real estate, it covers wealth in all forms: stocks, cash, jewelry, yachts, cars, paintings, — any tangible asset that could be appraised at a monetary value.
 By contrast, most other taxes are based on income or consumption.

 Wealth Tax is not a new thing in Europe, but most countries have scrapped it on grounds that it is considered to be counterproductive.
 Wealth taxes encouraged avoidance, evasion, and capital flight.
 Wealth taxes raised little revenue and became riddled with exemptions.
 All in all, European wealth taxes generally brought in a mere 0.2% of GDP in revenues, a study from the Cato Institute noted.
 Today only Belgium, Norway, Switzerland and Spain are relying on Wealth Tax, but designs are very different.
 Norway is considered to enforce the toughest WT of all, still providing only 1,1% revenue of the GDP in 2017.
 Norwegians pay municipal property tax, but WT does not exempt property.
 Hence, Norwegians pay double property tax.

 The Norwegian WT goes back in time to 1892.
-WT has been fiercely debated among Norwegian academics, taxpayers and politicians.
+WT has been fiercely debated among Norwegian academics, taxpayers, and politicians.
 WT holds strong symbolic value to left-leaning politicians.
 Norway has been ruled by a conservative minority government for the last 6 years but has failed to terminate the WT as promised in the political manifesto.
 As with most taxes, once introduced, they tend to live forever.

 WT has several adverse consequences, acknowledged but ignored by the Norwegian political majority.
 I will briefly touch a few of them.

-Germany’s Ifo Institute simulated in 2018 the introduction of a German Wealth Tax of 0,8%.
+Germany’s Ifo Institute simulated 2018 the introduction of a German Wealth Tax of 0,8%.
 The study presented some very significant findings.
 It was concluded that WT would annually raise 15 billion euros while giving a revenue loss of 31 billion euros, and with an employment reduction of 2%.
 In other words – for every euro gained, two euros are lost.
 It is fair to assume that same will apply to most advanced economies, but UK’s Institute for Fiscal Studies (IFS) has no later than this summer, launched a similar study to explore the possibilities of a British WT.
 The project is scheduled to issue its report in December 2020.

 Tony Blair’s pledge of 50% with a university degree is a reality today.
 Our young adults are more educated than ever, but our educational institutions seem to have failed to teach self-reliance over victimhood.
-The cry for government help, aiming to save people from any unfavourable situation in life, is louder than ever.
+The cry for government help, aiming to save people from any unfavorable situation in life, is louder than ever.
 Politicians have gradually fallen prey to increased and unsustainable demands, and are now openly competing to offer the biggest handouts.
 President Kennedy once asked Americans “not to ask what the country can do for you, but what you can do for your country”.
-He also stated that welfare shall be “a way of help, not a way of living”.
+He also stated that welfare should be “a way of help, not a way of living”.
 Those are core conservative beliefs, amazingly coming from a Democrat President.
 Today, almost 60 years later, such words are not expected even from hard-core conservatives.
 This strongly suggests that the complete political spectrum has shifted to the left.

 Taxpayers have all the reason to fear a Wealth Tax.
-You may wake up someday realizing that your government finds you a lot richer than you truly are – and you will be told that your hard-earned and already taxed savings represent a grave social injustice.
+You may wake up someday realizing that your government thinks you are a lot richer than you truly are – and you will be told that your hard-earned and already taxed savings represent a grave social injustice.
 The potential introduction of a Wealth Tax will initially be disguised as a tax on extreme wealth.
 Norwegian experience and Germany’s pragmatic study conclude that WT is creating a fiscal loss.
 Productive citizens flee the country and the burden of WT is effectively borne by every citizen, even when the tax is designed to target only the rich.

 WT has completely failed to meet its fiscal objectives, nor does it create less inequality or produce more teachers or nurses.
 The political justification is false.
 A Wealth Tax will certainly not make the UK, or any other nation for that matter, the land of Hope and Glory.